Onelinerhub/onelinerhub/vim/how-to-show-line-numbers.md

 # How to show line numbers

-Enable or disable line numbers in VIM.
+Enable line numbers in VIM.

 ```bash
 :set number